 We also show the bad times when many families broke up and went to the workhouse or emigrated.
 Our displays cover local history from Mesolithic settlers to the 19th Century.
 Some fascinating characters have links to Liskeard.
 From a civil war helmet, to an architect’s spirit level and a photographic studio, the bits they left behind reflect how national events were played out in a Cornish Borough.

-The bad news is that part of our museum will be closed whilst new exhibitions and displays are installed.
-The good news is that we are going to have superb new displays ready for the end of February 2015.
-These will help visitors explore the story of our landscape and get creative with some amazing interactive installations.
+After months of re-organisation and hard work we now have some superb new displays which will help visitors explore the story of our landscape and get creative with some amazing interactive installations.
 Liskeard’s mining history will feature strongly and visitors will discover the relationship between geology, mining and the growth of a town.

 In the meantime, you can still visit our photography exhibit and downstairs gallery with its new interactive display depicting Liskeard through the ages

 Research Your Local Family History at Liskeard Museum